seekrit

 • Tiny & static.
 One ~1–2 MB file with no runtime dependencies — no Node, no OpenSSL, no system CA bundle.
 TLS roots are compiled in, so it runs unchanged in distroless, alpine, and scratch images.

 • Same behavior as seekrit run.
-Identical layer precedence and .env parsing; its decryption is verified bit-for-bit against the browser/CLI crypto.
+Identical layer precedence, .env parsing, and ${OTHER_SECRET} reference expansion; its decryption is verified bit-for-bit against the browser/CLI crypto.

 • Clean process model.
 On Unix it replaces itself with your command (execvp), so signals and exit codes pass through exactly.
 On Windows it spawns, waits, and forwards the exit code.